ionos-spectre/spectre-core/README.md

 ### Spectre Config

-The following properties can be set in your `spectre.yml`
+The following properties can be set in your `spectre.yml`.
+Shown values are set by default.

 ```yml
 config_file: "./spectre.yml"